Rahul-090/Web-Scrapping/README.md

 ## 1. Setting Up the MySQL Database
 1. Start your MySQL server.

-2. Create a new database and a table to store the extracted website data
+2. Create a new database and a table to store the extracted website data.

 ## SQL code
     CREATE DATABASE website_data;